51st-Vfw/JAFDTC/doc/README.md

 ## Points of Interest

-JAFDTC supports a collection of points of interest (POI) that can be used to speed up creation of navigation points or target locations.
+JAFDTC supports a database of points of interest (POI) that can be used to speed up creation of navigation points or target locations.
 There are three basic types of POI,

 - **DCS** &ndash; Includes airfields and other features defined on the supported DCS maps; for